All Episodes

 Now, there are a number of challenge ballots that have been withdrawn.

-So what happens during the recount, uh, John is when they're when they're going through the recount and a campaign says I'm going to challenge that ballot, they set the ballot aside, and it's not countered in the recount.
+So what happens during the recount, John, is when they're going through the recount and a campaign says, I'm going to challenge that ballot, they set the ballot aside, and it's not counted in the recount.

 Then now you've got a number of challenge ballots that have been adjudicated, but a number that were withdrawn.